FOREX-Dollar languishes amid pandemic aid optimism, pound meanders

 Short positions on the dollar swelled in the week ended Dec.
 21 to $26.6 billion, the highest in three months, according to Reuters' calculations based on data released by the Commodity Futures Trading Commission on Monday.

-Investors have taken profits in the UK currency following the confirmation last week of a Brexit trade deal that was widely expected.

-While the agreement came as a relief to investors, the pact leaves Britain far more detached from the EU, analysts say.
+While the pact came as a relief, it leaves Britain far more detached from the EU, analysts say.

 "People are still trying to figure out what this Brexit agreement means," weighing on the pound, said State Street's Wakabayashi.